Lyft (LYFT)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Thankfully, Lyft’s 17.3% annualized revenue growth over the last three years was solid.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Thankfully, Lyft’s 15.5% annualized revenue growth over the last three years was solid.
 Its growth beat the average consumer internet company and shows its offerings resonate with customers, a helpful starting point for our analysis.

-This quarter, Lyft’s revenue grew by 10.7% year on year to $1.69 billion but fell short of Wall Street’s estimates.
+This quarter, Lyft’s revenue grew by 2.7% year on year to $1.59 billion, falling short of Wall Street’s estimates.

-Looking ahead, sell-side analysts expect revenue to grow 14.3% over the next 12 months, a deceleration versus the last three years.
-Despite the slowdown, this projection is commendable and suggests the market is forecasting success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 16.8% over the next 12 months, similar to its three-year rate.
+This projection is commendable and indicates its newer products and services will fuel better top-line performance.

 6. Active Riders